-Under public health orders by the Minister for Health and Medical Research, people who arrive in Australia from overseas or by vessel from another port outside of NSW must enter into quarantine or health facility for 14 days as directed by NSW Police.
+Under Public Health Orders by the Minister for Health and Medical Research, people who arrive in Australia from overseas or by vessel from another port outside of NSW must enter into quarantine or health facility for 14 days as directed by NSW Police.
 This is to reduce the spread of COVID-19 within the community and heavy penalties apply to those who don’t comply with the order.

 Criteria for exemptions

-Please review our Exemptions for air and maritime quarantine - frequently asked questions to see if you fit the criteria for exemption.
+Do not apply for an exemption until you have read the Exemptions for air and maritime quarantine - frequently asked questions to see if you fit the criteria for exemption.

 Strong supporting evidence must be submitted to enable your application to be considered – if this information is not provided with your application, it will delay our ability to assess your application.